lokeshsw2/DataMind/README.md

-# DataMind - Chat with Your Spreadsheets
+# DataMind - Chat with Your Data

-> **Turn any CSV or Excel file into an interactive AI-powered analytics dashboard in seconds.**
+> **Turn any CSV or Excel file into an interactive AI-powered analysis in seconds.**

 DataMind lets you upload a spreadsheet and have a natural-language conversation with your data.
 Ask questions, generate charts, filter rows, compute statistics, and export polished reports - all without writing a single formula or query.